phlippe/uvadlc_notebooks/docs/index.rst

 - **Lisa cluster**: If you want to train your own (larger) neural networks based on the notebooks, you can make use of the Lisa cluster.
 However, this is only suggested if you really want to train a new model, and use the other two options to go through the discussion and analysis of the models.
 Lisa might not allow you with your student account to run Jupyter notebooks directly on the gpu_shared partition.
 Instead, you can first convert the notebooks to a script using :code:`jupyter nbconvert --to script ...ipynb`, and then start a job on Lisa for running the script.
 A few advices when running on Lisa:

    - Disable the tqdm statements in the notebook.
 Otherwise your slurm output file might overflow and be several MB large.
-In PyTorch Lightning, you can do this by setting :code:`progress_bar_refresh_rate=0` in the trainer.
+In PyTorch Lightning, you can do this by setting :code:`enable_progress_bar=False` in the trainer.
    - Comment out the matplotlib plotting statements, or change :code:`plt.show()` to :code:`plt.savefig(...)`.

 Tutorial-Lecture alignment